GLOBAL MARKETS-Global shares begin H2 with a whimper despite positive data

 Currency markets were in a holding pattern before the next slew of data due to provide a snapshot of the U.S. recovery.

-The dollar .DXY rose overnight but edged back down in early London trading, before U.S. manufacturing PMI and unemployment data.
-The euro was broadly flat on the day, at $1.12275 EUR=EBS.
+The dollar .DXYstrengthened before U.S. manufacturing PMI and unemployment data.
+The euro fell 0.4% versus the dollar to $1.11900 EUR=EBS.

 U.S. manufacturing activity data on Wednesday is forecast to show a recovery from an 11-year low in April while the non-farm payrolls report on Thursday is expected to show the economy added 3 million jobs in June.

+Gold XAU= prices rose to their highest in 8 years at $1,788.96 an ounce, before easing back slightly.
+GOL/

-Brent crude LCOc1 rose 2.5% to $42.32 a barrel, while U.S. crude CLc1 was up 2.7% at $40.31 a barrel after an industry report showed crude stockpiles in the U.S. staged a bigger drop than expected.
+Brent crude LCOc1 rose 2.0% to $42.10 a barrel, while U.S. crude CLc1 was up 2.1% at $40.10 a barrel, helped by the positive manufacturing data and an industry report showed crude stockpiles in the U.S. staged a bigger drop than expected.
 O/R

 Emerging markets http://tmsnrt.rs/2ihRugV